Driving Under the Influence of Alcohol (DUI)

 I will not discuss Statutory Summary Suspension law in detail here, as it is complex and requires a solid understanding of the laws and depends on the facts specific to each case.
 These specific facts are important to determine what actions should be taken to win the case; equally important are the Court and the Judge before whom the case is tried.
 During my review of your case, once I know the Court location and the Judge, I can give you more specific information.

 The Secretary of State will also allow you to drive for a part of the suspension if you apply and pay for participation in the BAIID (Breath Alcohol Ignition Interlock Devise) Program.
 In this program, you will have to install in your vehicle a breath-alcohol detection machine, and will have to blow into the device before starting the vehicle and while you are driving.
-BAIID is expensive, embarrassing, and degrading, and it does not cover the first thirty days of your suspension.
+BAIID is expensive, embarrassing, and degrading.
 By challenging the Statutory Summary Suspension early, you may not need to have the device.

 One benefit to having the Statutory Summary Suspension rescinded is that you do not have to pay the reinstatement fee of $250. for a first offense and $500. for a second offense.